Nathan Deal

-John Nathan Deal (born August 25, 1942) is an American lawyer and politician who served as the 82nd governor of Georgia from 2011 to 2019.
-He was elected to the United States House of Representatives as a member of the Democratic Party in 1992 and switched to the Republican Party in 1995.
-On March 1, 2010, Deal announced his resignation from Congress to run for Governor of Georgia.
+John Nathan Deal (born August 25, 1942) is an American politician and former lawyer who served as the 82nd governor of Georgia from 2011 to 2019.
+A Republican, he previously served as a member of the U.S. House of Representatives.

-Deal faced a crowded field of candidates in the July 2010 Republican primary election, ultimately facing former Georgia Secretary of State Karen Handel in a tightly contested August 10, 2010, primary runoff election, and won by fewer than 2,500 votes.
-The following day, Handel declined to pursue a recount and conceded.
-On November 2, Democratic opponent Roy Barnes called to concede the race for governor of Georgia, making Deal the governor-elect to succeed term-limited Sonny Perdue in 2011.
+Deal served in the Georgia State Senate from 1981 to 1993, the last two years as president pro tempore of the senate.
+He faced a crowded field of candidates in the Republican primary when he ran for governor in 2010, ultimately facing former Georgia Secretary of State Karen Handel in a tightly contested primary runoff election, and won by fewer than 2,500 votes.
+In the general election, Deal defeated the Democratic opponent, former governor Roy Barnes, and succeeded term-limited Sonny Perdue in 2011.
+He won his re-election campaign for governor in 2014 against Democrat Jason Carter.

-Deal won his re-election campaign for governor in 2014 against Democrat Jason Carter.
-He was succeeded by then-Secretary of State Brian Kemp.
+Deal came to prominence in 2014 when he signed into law the Safe Carry Protection Act, known by critics as the "Guns Everywhere Law", which allows residents with a permit to carry a concealed weapon to bring firearms into most public areas, including churches, school zones, government buildings and certain sections of airports.
+He was barred by term limits in 2018 and was succeeded by outgoing Secretary of State Brian Kemp.

-Early life
+Early life and career

-Deal was born on August 25, 1942 in the town of Millen and grew up on a farm in Sandersville, Georgia.
+Deal was born on August 25, 1942, in the town of Millen and grew up on a farm in Sandersville, Georgia.
 His parents, Mary (née Mallard) and Noah Jordan Deal, were teachers.

 He attended Mercer University in Macon, where he earned his bachelor and law degrees with honors.
 After he earned his Juris Doctor degree in 1966, he joined the United States Army, where he earned the rank of captain.

 Deal spent twenty-three years in private law practice.
 He was also a criminal prosecutor, a Hall County juvenile court judge, and a Northeastern Judicial Circuit superior court judge.
-In 1980, he was elected to the Georgia Senate as a Democrat.
+In 1980, he was elected to the Georgia State Senate as a Democrat in District 49.

 In November 1990, he was elected by his party to be the President Pro Tempore, the second highest ranking position in the chamber.
-Democrat Jane R. Hemmer replaced him, but was defeated by Republican Casey Cagle.
+Democrat Jane Hemmer replaced him in the Senate, but she was defeated by Republican Casey Cagle two years later.